Memory-Efficient Large Language Models for Program Repair with Semantic-Guided Patch Generation: Empirical Evaluation

-In this experiment, we assess the effectiveness of \ours's semantic-guided patch generation versus beam search and multiple sampling.
-We evaluated these methods with various LLMs: CodeGen-2B, InCoder-1B, RepairLlama, CodeGen-6B, and InCoder-6B, measuring effectiveness by the number of plausible patches.
-Detailed results are in Table~\ref{tab:generalizability}.
+~ In this experiment, we evaluated the effectiveness of \ours's semantic-guided patch generation in comparison to beam search and multiple sampling.
+These methods were evaluated in five LLM-based automated program repair (APR) models, as introduced in Section~\ref{sec:llm}, together with Qwen2.5-Coder-32B, a state-of-the-art LLM for code.
+The detailed results are presented in Table~\ref{tab:generalizability}.

-\ours consistently outperforms beam search across all models, with improvement rates ranging from 43\% to 1145\%.
-For instance, with RepairLlama, \ours generates 210 plausible patches, nearly three times the 75 produced by beam search.
+\ours consistently outperforms beam search in all models, with improvement rates ranging from 12\% to 48\% in terms of the number of correct patches.
+For example, \ours generates 21 more correct patches than RepairLlama, our default base model.
 This is due to \ours’s effective use of GPU resources which allows for a more thorough exploration of the large patch space.
-In contrast, beam search requires substantial VRAM, resulting in a high out-of-memory crash rate as discussed in RQ$_{4}$ (Section~\ref{sec:rq4}).
+In contrast, beam search requires substantial VRAM, resulting in a high out-of-memory crash rate, as discussed in RQ$_{4}$ and RQ$_{1}$.

-We also observes that multiple sampling can significantly improve upon beam search across various models.
-This approach involves using beam search with a low beam size and then sampling the model multiple times to generate additional candidates.
-As a result, it can partially mitigate the memory inefficiencies of beam search and scale the patch space.
-Despite this, \ours still outperforms multiple sampling across models by 53\% to 93\%.
-We suspect that this is because our patch generation process is guided by feedback from test validation, whereas multiple sampling are purely random based on model's outputs.
+A common approach to mitigate memory constraints is multiple sampling, which involves performing beam search with a low beam size and subsequently sampling the model multiple times to generate additional candidate patches.
+This method enables the generation of more candidate patches while reducing memory consumption.
+However, our findings indicate that this approach results in lower effectiveness compared to beam search.
+For instance, in the case of RepairLLama, multiple sampling leads to an approximately 20\% decline in performance.
+Consequently, \ours significantly outperforms multiple sampling across models, achieving improvements ranging from 23\% to 68\%.
+We hypothesize that this performance gap arises because \ours leverages feedback from test validation to guide patch generation, whereas multiple sampling relies solely on random sampling from the model’s output.

-In conclusion, the consistent performance improvements across various models strongly support the effectiveness of \ours's semantic-guided patch generation compared to traditional beam search and multiple sampling.
+In conclusion, consistent performance improvements across various models strongly support the effectiveness of \ours's semantic-guided patch generation compared to widely used patch generation approaches such as beam search and multiple sampling.

-\subsection{RQ$_6$: Ablation Study}
+\subsection{RQ$_6$: Ablation study}

-~ To systematically assess how each component influence the performance of \ours, we investigated three key factors: the semantic-guided reward function (for evaluation phase), the size of the expansion $k$ (for expansion phase), and the choice of policy algorithm (for selection phase).
+~ To systematically assess how each component influences the performance of \ours, we investigated three key factors: the semantic-guided reward function (for the evaluation phase), the size of the expansion $k$ (for the expansion phase), and the choice of the policy algorithm (for the selection phase).